celestiaorg/docs/nodes/transaction-resubmission.md

 ## Monitoring and resubmission

 Monitor the status of your transactions.
-If a transaction is not included within the 75-second window, it should be resubmitted.
+If a transaction is not included within a 75-second window, it should be resubmitted.
 This can be done manually or through automated processes.

 Changes introduced in [celestiaorg/celestia-core#1089](https://github.com/celestiaorg/celestia-core/pull/1089)